 When I arrived Tuesday late afternoon, I was anxious to settle into my room at the Embassy Suites by Hilton, directly across from the Nascar Hall of Fame and Museum.
 As soon as I arrived at my room?
 I sort of didn’t want to leave.
-My suite was gorgeous and you couldn’t beat my view overlooking the Nascar promenade and even getting to see and hear some of the cars being raced in prep for the Coca-Cola 600.
+My suite was gorgeous and you couldn’t beat my view.
+Overlooking the Nascar promenade and even getting to see (and hear) cars being raced in prep for the Coca-Cola 600.

 Exhausted, I decided to grab a Starbucks from the E’terie located in the lobby and venture forth for a bit.
 Excited that Jason’s Deli (think Subway of the South but with much better fast food) was nearby at Charlotte’s Epicentre, I took about a 2-mile walk over to check out the offerings at the Epicentre.
 With Uptown being the heart of Charlotte, with skyscrapers and business centers surrounding me, it was quite reminiscent to Downtown LA.

 The Epicentre is a fantastic option for an array of dining options.
 From steakhouses to 50’s style diners, as well as fast-casual hot spots like Jason’s and Smoothie King.
 The crew at Jason’s Deli seemed surprised at my excitement to once again be in the area so I could enjoy one of their sandwiches.
 Proudly serving Udi’s Gluten Free, of course, I am a fan.